lilott8/CS220-Final/README.md

 ##TODO:

+ - make steiner points less naive
- - refactor dijkstra so there isn't as much debugging and unnecessary code
+ - refactor dijkstra so there isn't as much debugging and unnecessary code *(Resolved)*
- - delete unnecessary edges once created
+ - delete unnecessary edges once created *(Resolved)*
  - implement an anti-aliasing line drawing algorithm so that it adheres to rectilinear expectations
  - figure out why the map coords need to be switched in init!
  - fix the output of the dijkstra, so that it can be moved into Kruskal's *(Resolved)*